clydeatuic/todoapp/README.md

-## Scotch React Todo
+## TodoApp
-A demo that backs a Scotch article on building a Todo App using React.
+A demo that builds a Todo App using React.